 |Senior Orlęta and Lublin Fusion||Monday 7.00 -9:00 pm||Juliet Rombel|

-Every year, they regularly perform at Polish National celebrations like Trzeci Maj (celebration of the Polish Constitution on 3rd May), Polish Independence Day (11th November) and Sw.
+Every year, Orlęta perform at Polish national celebrations like Trzeci Maj (celebration of the Polish Constitution on 3rd May), Polish Independence Day (11th November) and Sw.
 Mikolaj ( feast of St Nicholas)

-Orleta is often invited to dance at community festivals and accepts invitations to dance at multicultural and cultural events or events organized by the European Forum like Carols at the Sound Shell – Botanical Gardens.
+Orlęta is often seen at community festivals and accepts invitations to dance at multicultural and cultural celebrations or events organized by the European Forum like carols at the Sound Shell – Botanical Gardens.
 Each year the group also performs at a number of rest homes especially where there are Polish residents.

-Fundraising has always been one of the Orleta parents’ group’s major activities.
-Orleta have featured in multicultural festivals not only dancing but also selling tasty pierogi and other tasty Polish foods to raise money for costumes.
-The fabric for the very first set of costumes was purchased through a Lottery Grant and sewed by the parents themselves.
+Fundraising has always been one of the Orlęta parents’ group’s major activities.
+Orlęta have featured in multicultural festivals not only dancing but also selling tasty pierogi and other mouth watering polish foods to raise money for costumes.
+The fabric for the very first set of costumes was purchased through a lottery grant and sewed by the parents themselves.
 New costumes are constantly needed to cater for the changing shape and sizes of the children as they grow along with the increasing repertoire of regional dances.
 Many of the more elaborate costumes are purchased directly from Poland to ensure authenticity.

 |Principal Teacher:||Juliet Rombel|